edamla/mediterraneanagency/_books/2021-09-01-ottoman-sultans-and-state-history.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Written and oral works about the past; It ap- pears in the form of fairy tales, stories and history.
+Written and oral works about the past; It appears in the form of fairy tales, stories and history.
 However, as a science, history must be separated from story and fairy tale.
 Our duty is to protect the borders of history.